Blog

 Understanding these variables will help you make sense of any estimate you receive and ensure you’re paying a fair price for a thorough cleaning.
 The main elements that influence your total cost include the square footage of your home, the number of vents and returns, the type of HVAC system you use, and how dirty your ducts are to begin with.
 Additionally, you might consider optional services that can be bundled with your cleaning for a more comprehensive approach to your home’s indoor air quality.
 Let’s break down each of these factors so you know exactly what to expect when you get a quote.

-Your Home's Size and Layout
+How Your Home's Size Affects the Price

 It makes sense that the bigger your home, the more ductwork there is to clean.
 A larger square footage generally means longer duct runs and more ground for technicians to cover, which directly impacts the time and labor involved.
 A sprawling 3,000-square-foot home will naturally cost more to service than a 1,200-square-foot condo.
 Beyond just the size, the layout of your home also plays a role.
 A multi-story house with complex duct routes or hard-to-reach access points in tight attics or crawl spaces can present more of a challenge than a simple, single-story layout.
 Technicians need to be able to access all parts of your duct system safely and efficiently, and a more complicated home design can add to the job's complexity and, therefore, its cost.

-The Number of Vents and Returns
+Why the Number of Vents Matters

 One of the most direct factors in pricing is the total number of vents in your home.
 Technicians often calculate a portion of the cost based on how many supply vents (where air blows out) and return vents (where air is pulled in) need to be cleaned.
 Each vent requires individual attention.
 The process involves more than just a quick vacuum; technicians must seal each vent to create negative pressure, clean the grille cover, and then use specialized tools to thoroughly scrub and suction out debris from the individual duct branch.
 Before you even call for a quote, you can do a quick walkthrough of your house and count your vents to get a rough idea of the job's scale.